gazebosim/docs/garden/ros_gz_project_template_guide.md

 ## Package structure

-At this point you'll have the following packages in your project workspace:
+At this point you'll have the following packages in your project:

-* `ros_gz_example_description` - holds the sdf description of the simulated system and any other simulation assets.
+* `ros_gz_example_description` - holds the SDF description of the simulated system and any other simulation assets.
 Simulation assets means your models or robot descriptions in URDF or SDF, meshes and materials files to help visualize different parts of the robot and finally compiling all these elements in a simulated world SDF.
 Existing assets can be used by installing the models directory and exporting the paths to your environment.
 Setting up paths can be also automated using ament environment hooks with a DSV file prepending the model share path to Gazebo resource path.

-* `ros_gz_example_gazebo` - holds gazebo specific code and configurations.
-Namely this is where user-defined worlds and custom systems end up.
+* `ros_gz_example_gazebo` - holds Gazebo specific code and configurations.
+Namely this is where user-defined worlds and custom system plugins end up.

 * `ros_gz_example_application` - holds ROS 2 specific code and configurations.
 Namely where control, planning or any high level algoritms reside.